Build a Retrieval Augmented Generation (RAG) App: Part 2

 import { CheerioWebBaseLoader } from "@langchain/community/document_loaders/web/cheerio";

-const loader = new CheerioWebBaseLoader(
+const cheerioLoader = new CheerioWebBaseLoader(

 "https://lilianweng.github.io/posts/2023-06-23-agent/",